DecoraterBot-devs/DecoraterBot/README.rst

 More Documentation on setting that file is `here </Credentials.md>`__.

-After you have configurated the bot with a token you can run the bot like so:
+After you have configured the bot with a token you can run the bot like
+so:

 Windows
 =======